-Designing a novel scaled modular test facility as a part of an experiment for condensation heat transfer (CHT) in Small Modular Reactors (SMRs) is the main focus of this study.
-This facility will provide data to evaluate the scalability of models for predicting heat transfer in the passive containment cooling system (PCCS) of SMR.
-The nuclear industry recognizes SMRs as one of the future candidates for clean, economical, and safe energy generation.
-But licensing requires proper evaluation of the safety systems such as PCCS.
-The knowledge gap from the literature review showed a lack of high-resolution experimental data for scaling of PCCS and validation of computational fluid dynamics (CFD) tools.
-Also, presently available test data are inconsistent due to unscaled geometric and varying physics conditions.
-This inconsistency leads to inadequate test data benchmarking.
-This study fills up this research gap by developing three different diameters (100 , 200, and 400) vertical condensing test section with annular cooling for scale testing and analysis.
-Saturated steam is chosen as the working fluid with noncondensible gas (NCGs) like N, He, and air in different mass fractions.
-This facility adopted a pre-cooler unit for inlet steam conditioning and a post-cooler unit for condensate cooling.
-Next, high fidelity sensors, instruments, and data acquisition systems are installed and calibrated to set up the modular facility.
-Lastly, facility safety analysis and shakedown tests are performed.
+Designing a novel scaled modular test facility as a part of an experiment for condensation heat transfer (CHT) in small modular reactors (SMRs) is the main focus of this study.
+This facility will provide data to evaluate models' scalability for predicting heat transfer in the passive containment cooling system (PCCS) of SMR.
+The nuclear industry recognizes SMRs as future candidates for clean, economic, and safe energy generation.
+However, licensing requires proper evaluation of the safety systems such as PCCS.
+The knowledge gap from the literature review showed a lack of high-resolution experimental data for scaling of PCCS and validation of computational fluid dynamics tools.
+In addition, the presently available test data are inconsistent due to unscaled geometric and varying physics conditions.
+These inconsistencies lead to inadequate test data benchmarking.
+To fill this research gap, this study developed three scaled (different diameters) condensing test sections with annular cooling for scale testing and analysis.
+This facility considered saturated steam as the working fluid with noncondensable gases like nitrogen and helium in different mass fractions.
+This facility also used a precooler unit for inlet steam conditioning and a postcooler unit for condensate cooling.
+The high fidelity sensors, instruments, and data acquisition systems are installed and calibrated.
+Finally, facility safety analysis and shakedown tests are performed.